sstadick/perbase/README.md

 chr2    17      4       3       0       0       0       0       0       0       0       1
 ```

 If the `--mate-fix` flag is passed, each position will first check if there are any mate overlaps and choose the mate with the hightest MAPQ, breaking ties by choosing the first mate that passes filters.
-Using `--mate-fix` is slower by several orders of magnitude.
+Mates that are discarded are not counted toward `FAIL` or `DEPTH`.

 The output can be compressed and indexed as follows: